Our chat with Madison Jinks, Creative Recruiter

 Let’s get to know the professionals at Synergis that help top talent find the right job opportunities.
-This month, we sat down with Madison Jinks, who works from our office in Atlanta on all things Creative.
+This month, we sat down with Madison Jinks, who works from our office in Atlanta on all things UX.

 Madison, first please tell our readers a little about yourself and your professional background.

 Hello!
 I am Madison (otherwise known as Maddog).
-I am a Creative Recruiter for Synergis and have been with the company a little over three years now.
+I am a Creative Recruiter for Synergis and have been with the company for a little over three years now.
 I am a graduate of the University of Alabama (ROLL TIDE!) with a bachelor’s degree in journalism.
 I’ve always been passionate about the creative industry – from a young age I was always best at creative writing and, of course, over time built my skill of the gift of gab.
-Here at Synergis I am able to connect designers to their dream jobs whether that be with a local startup or a Fortune 500 company.
+Here at Synergis, I am able to connect designers to their dream jobs whether that be with a local startup or a Fortune 500 company.
 I have a precious Labrador retriever hound mixed puppy named Prancer who I love spending my free time with either hiking or at the dog park.

 What attracted you to work in the staffing industry?

 Growing up there were two things that always stuck with me – making money and helping people.
 Wonderfully enough, I have been able to do both in staffing.
 I never expected to end up in recruiting (much less did I know what the staffing industry was coming out of college).
 But right off the bat, my first day on the job, I knew this was the field for me.
 After 4 ½ years, I can confidently say this is an industry I plan to stick in for a while.
 And the creative space is where my passion lies!